daos-stack/daos/docs/tutorials/example_daos_cluster.md

 You have completed a DAOS cluster deployment on GCP!

+The following steps were performed in this tutorial:

-In this tutorial you used the Terraform example configuration in `terraform/examples/daos_cluster` to deploy a DAOS cluster.
+1. Used the Terraform example configuration in `terraform/examples/daos_cluster` to deploy a DAOS cluster.

-You then performed the following administration tasks:

-1. Formatted storage
-2. Created a pool
+2. Created a container
+3. Mounted the container
-3. Created a container
+3. Stored a large file in the container
-4. Mounted the container
+4. Unmounted the container
+5. Used terraform to destroy all resources that were created

 What's next?